CoC Advisory Board Members

 Prior to Father Joe’s Villages, Deacon Jim oversaw Human Resources operations for 5,000 employees across a chain of newspapers of The Copley Press, Inc., with news bureaus in multiple U.S. locations and Mexico.
 He also served in various director and vice president positions of Human Resources at Citicorp/Citibank.
 He is a deacon of the Roman Catholic Diocese of San Diego serving the community of Mary, Star of the Sea in La Jolla, previously having served the community of Our Lady of Angels in downtown San Diego.

 Deacon Jim holds degrees from New York University.
-He is the current Secretary on the board of the Regional Task Force on the Homeless in San Diego, a member of the Board of the Downtown San Diego Partnership and The San Diego County Tax Payers Association.
+He is the current Secretary on the board of the Regional Task Force on Homelessness in San Diego, a member of the Board of the Downtown San Diego Partnership and The San Diego County Tax Payers Association.
 He is the past Chair of the Board of the Rady Children’s Hospital of San Diego Foundation, founding chair of Epiphany Prep Charter School of San Diego, and is current Chair of Casa Cornelia Law Center.
 Deacon Jim lives in La Jolla with his wife and has three adult children.

 Ben Moraga made the decision twenty-five years ago to attend San Diego State University (SDSU) and call “America’s Finest City” home.
 While at SDSU, he earned a B.A. in Economics, with a minor in Public Administration.